uio-bmi/immuneML/docs/source/galaxy/galaxy_apply_ml_models.rst

 ---------------------------------------------
 This Galaxy tool will produce the following history elements:

+- Summary: ML application: a HTML page that allows you to browse through all results, including ...

-- ML Model Application Archive: a .zip file containing the complete output folder as it was produced by immuneML.
+- Archive: ML model application: a .zip file containing the complete output folder as it was produced by immuneML.
 This folder contains the output of the MLApplication instruction including ....
   Furthermore, the folder contains the complete YAML specification file for the immuneML run, the HTML output and a log file.

-- Results of ML application: a HTML page that allows you to browse through all results, including ...